XavierBerger/RPi-Monitor-deb/README.md

     sudo apt-get update
     sudo apt-get upgrade

-Note: The package is not signed, it will be require to accept installation of unauthenticated package.
+**Note**: *The package is not signed, it will be require to accept installation of unauthenticated package*.

 ## Authors